 Ms. Smith-Dahl does drink coffee.
 Daily.
 Makes it for herself.

-Danielle Thompson, Producer/Editor
+Danielle Thompson, Director of Photography

 A graduate of MetWest High School and the Media Enterprise Alliance program, Danielle started out at CBV as an intern.
 She’s been a force of nature with camera, lighting, and editing over the past 3 years.
-Now she tracks projects ensuring that they make it from planning, through production and post-production on schedule and on budget.

 She is also a student at Cal State East Bay.